Spanish Mortgage lending news in March

 The data is taken from registered loans within the month of March and this means that in terms of overall activity the information is a few weeks behind what is actually happening at Notary.
 Registration takes between 4 to 6 weeks so loans registered in March will possibly relate to completions that happened in February.

-Levels of Increases
+Levels of Increases in Loans in Spain

 The number of completed mortgages for residential homes was up 19.7% when assessed against the same month of the previous year.
 Capital lent was up 20.1% and there was a slight increase on average loan size of 0.3%.